top of page

 PBSP is an autonomous method that can also be used in conjunction with other talking therapies.
 It can be used as single-session therapy (a one off, to help clients through a specific issue, or to try the method) or as a course, working one-to-one and/or in a group.
 It's particularly helpful for those wanting to work through childhood/attachment issues as well as trauma.

-If you have questions about the method or would like to try PBSP, contact Emma and/or visit the Pesso Boyden UK website.
+If you have questions about the method or would like to try PBSP, contact me, Emma, and/or visit the Pesso Boyden UK website.

 (concession rates available)